 The company’s ice protection systems have been successfully implemented in the Boeing 787 Dreamliner Wing Leading Edge and Lockheed Martin’s F35 Lightning II Lift Fan inlet to name a few platforms.

-Protecting The Ice Protector, Clamp Circuit Made Possible by MDE Semiconductor, Inc. Parts
+Protecting The Ice Protector, Clamp Circuit Made Possible by MDE Semiconductor, Inc. Devices

 Three types of electronic circuit boards make up Ultra Electronics’ Wing Icing Protection Control Unit, WIPCU: